Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 or in the SSE stream of responses themselves.

-To inspect/block/modify this in one place, even during streaming,
+To inspect/block/modify these in a single place, even during streaming,

 you need to set up a custom gateway via ANTHROPIC_BASE_URL.

-managed-settings.json distributed via MDM, users cannot change it.
+managed-settings.json distributed via MDM, making it impossible for users to change.

 ※ This allows you to force Claude Code to go through your own gateway

-The managed scope takes top priority among all settings, and adding env.ANTHROPIC_BASE_URL
+The managed scope takes the highest priority among all settings, and adding env.ANTHROPIC_BASE_URL means

-To guarantee that "model API communications always go through the gateway," combine this with network egress control.
+To ensure that model API traffic is always routed through the gateway, you should combine it with network egress controls.

-※ Using a custom ANTHROPIC_BASE_URL means server-managed settings distributed from the management console are unavailable.
-Distribute these via OS-level managed-settings.json instead.
+※ Using a custom ANTHROPIC_BASE_URL means server-managed settings distributed from the management console cannot be used.
+Distribute via OS-level managed-settings.json.

 For the gateway, simply "implementing one Anthropic Messages API-compatible reverse proxy" is fine.